guillaumepiot/cotidia-mail/docs/install.md

 Enable admin management
 -----------------------

 You can access the notice logs and send notice emails from the admin.
-To do so, you will need to provide the URLs to the admin views and optionally add a menu item to navigateto it.
+To do so, you will need to provide the URLs to the admin views and optionally add a menu item to navigate to it.

 Add the following rule to your urls.py:

-	# Notices URL should be before the default admin ones
-	url(r'^admin/notices/', include('cotimail.urls', namespace='cotimail')),
+    url(r'^admin/notification/', include('cotimail.urls', namespace="cotimail")),
-	url(r'^admin/', include(admin.site.urls)),

-If you are using Admin Tools, add a menu item for the admin

-	...
-	items.MenuItem(_('Notices'), '/admin/notices/'),
-	...
+Register the menu with the account menu manager (in `admin.py`):

+    from account.menu import menu
+    menu.register("cotimail", "admin/cotimail/menu.html", 1) # 1 being the order id